 Early History of the Philo family

 This web page shows only a small excerpt of our Philo research.
-Another 74 words (5 lines of text) covering the years 1378, 1640, 1589, 1645, 1624 and 1682 are included under the topic Early Philo History in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) covering the years 1378, 1640, 1516, 1555, 1589, 1645, 1624, 1682, 1601, 1588, 1600 and 1601 are included under the topic Early Philo History in all our PDF Extended History products and printed products wherever possible.

 Philo Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Phillpott, Phillpotts, Phillpot, Phillpots, Philpot, Philpots, Philpott and many more.

 Early Notables of the Philo family (pre 1700)

 Another 114 words (8 lines of text) are included under the topic Early Philo Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Philo family to Ireland
+Migration of the Philo family

 Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
 Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
 The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
 Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Philo or a variant listed above: Henry Philpot settled in Virginia in 1607; Phillip and John Philpott, who arrived in Barbados in 1634; Margaret Phillpot who settled in Virginia in 1654 with her husband.

 Contemporary Notables of the name Philo (post 1700) +

 - George E. Philo, American politician, Member of New York State Assembly from Oneida County 1st District, 1897